lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 There is a lot of talk these days about the problems associated with the Massive ViewController (MVC).
 The problem with MVCs is that they are hard to understand because of large scope and they are hard to change due to coupling.

-One simple-to-implement best practice, which will allow you to avoid MVCs that contain a tableView is to create a separate class to act as the datasource for a tableView.
-I acknowledge that almost every demonstration, by Apple or otherwise, implements the dataSource as part of the viewController.
+One simple-to-implement best practice, which will allow us to avoid MVCs that contain a tableView is to create a separate class to act as the datasource for a tableView.
+Almost every demonstration, by Apple or otherwise, implements the dataSource as part of the viewController.
 Once you get used to separating them, you will see that implementing a dataSource in a ViewController is an anti-pattern leading to code bloat.
 You can read more about this in [**Lighter View Controllers**](https://www.objc.io/issues/1-view-controllers/lighter-view-controllers/).

-By moving the the task of collecting the TransformerOutput to another class, the Adapter, we neatly split the application into two major components.
+By moving the the task of collecting the TransformerOutput to another class, called the Adapter, we neatly split the application into two major components.
 The viewController generates the rows and the adapter collects the rows.

-I want to point out that both the viewController and the Adapter have other responsibilities .
-The viewController is also responsible for managing its views and and the adapter is responsible for producing cells for the table in its role as a tableViewDataSource.
-That being said, separating out the adapter from the viewController is a good start to separating responsibilities.
-I will leave the resolution of the other conflicting responsibilities to a future article.
+Both the ViewController and the Adapter have other responsibilities.
+The ViewController is also responsible for managing its views and the adapter is responsible for producing cells for the table in its role as a TableViewDataSource.
+That being said, separating out the Adapter from the ViewController is a good start to separating responsibilities.
+The resolution of the other conflicting responsibilities is left to a future article.

 ### Three Protocols

 The adapter implements three protocols:  `UITableViewDataSource`, `UITableViewDelegate` and `TransactionListTransformerOutput` .
 Each protocol has been implemented as an extension.
-This is a great practice because it reduces the scope of the protocol implementations and allows the compiler to more accurately place messages about missing implementations .
+This is a great practice because it reduces the scope of the protocol implementations and allows the compiler to accurately place messages about missing implementations .

 The only thing that the extensions do not implement is the data and this is left to the class.